MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-troubleshooting.md

 <br>
 You can get this error in one of the two scenarios:

-1. The custom domain is not added to Azure AD.
-To add custom domain to Azure AD and register it, follow the [add a custom domain name to Azure AD](/azure/active-directory/fundamentals/add-custom-domain) procedure, and then follow the steps to [Configure scope for access token](tab-sso-register-aad.md#configure-scope-for-access-token) again.
+1. The custom domain isn't added to Azure AD.
+To add custom domain to Azure AD and register it, follow the [add a custom domain name to Azure AD](/azure/active-directory/fundamentals/add-custom-domain) procedure.
+Then follow the steps to [Configure scope for access token](tab-sso-register-aad.md#configure-scope-for-access-token) again.
-1. You are not signed in with Administrator credentials in the Microsoft 365 tenancy.
+1. You aren't signed in with Administrator credentials in the Microsoft 365 tenancy.
 Sign-in to Microsoft 365 as an administrator.

 </details>
 <br>